 Importance Of This Survey

-Conducting a wireless site survey is important for you to ensure that your wireless network works to maximize performance and coverage.
+Conducting a wireless site survey is important to ensure your wireless network performs to its maximum potential and provides optimal coverage.

 It helps to identify potential interference issues and areas with poor signal coverage and determine the optimal placement of wireless access points.